 GeneCards Summary for CRYM Gene

-CRYM (Crystallin, Mu) is a Protein Coding gene.
-Diseases associated with CRYM include dfna40 nonsyndromic hearing loss and deafness and deafness, autosomal dominant 40.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+CRYM (Crystallin Mu) is a Protein Coding gene.
+Diseases associated with CRYM include Deafness, Autosomal Dominant 40 and Dfna40 Nonsyndromic Hearing Loss And Deafness.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Viral mRNA Translation.
 GO annotations related to this gene include protein homodimerization activity and NADP binding.

 UniProtKB/Swiss-Prot for CRYM Gene